The Untold Stories Project

 https://polishhistorynewzealand.org/michal-pak-zenona-cyckoma-pak/

 The Untold Stories book project has been funded by the Earle Creativity Trust and Palmerston North City Council Palmy history grant.
-To order the book, please email untolds626@gmail.com.
+For enquiries, and to order the book by post, please email untolds626@gmail.com.

 _______________